striezel/libuhs/readme.md

     make -j2

-In its current state, the code is only able to build a test case for the library, no realy binary will be built.
+In its current state, the code is only able to build a test case for the library, no real binary will be built.
 This will change in the future.

 ## Copyright and Licensing